supermemo-wiki/SuperMemo.Wiki/blogs/naess/futureofsupermemo.md

 This sends the following keystrokes: F6 + Ctrl+A + S to apply all but "spacing filter)

 # #2 Prioritization framework
+> This feature is implemented in AHK but is desirable to be integrated in native SM or SMA.
+Also in the pre-existing framework (see the youtube video), there is room for improvement.
+{.is-warning}

 Priorities determined by some framework instead of arbitrary priority ranges.
 It is easier to prioritize by categories (e.g. applicable / urgent / mildly interesting) than abstract ranges.
 See: [Youtube: Priority Heuristics in SuperMemo](https://youtu.be/OwV5HPKMrbg) for direction.